Being a BlazeAid Volunteer

 Not all fencing involves heavy work.
 Many fences need to be cleared of debris before they can be stood up and rebuilt.
 For new fences, the wires need to be run through the holes in the posts, and posts need to be held in place while the sighting is done.

-Volunteers must be aged 12 years and older, as our Volunteer Workers Insurance only covers volunteers aged 12 to 85 years.
+Volunteers must be aged 12 years and older, as our Volunteer Workers Insurance only covers volunteers aged 12 and upwards.
 Any volunteers under the age of 18 years must be accompanied and supervised by a responsible adult.
 We are working on rural properties in challenging conditions, so please ensure any young volunteers are suited to this type of work.
+There is no age limit restriction on a volunteer being included however, the Volunteer must be able to take direction & work independently in order to be included.

 Volunteers are working with wire and other debris, so please ensure that your Tetanus injection is up to date.
 Flies and mosquitoes will also be around, so make sure you bring insect repellent.